 - A corporate income tax rate of 12.5%, one of the lowest within the EU with possibility to enjoy a much lower effective tax rate

 - Availability of a Notional Interest Deduction for companies receiving new equity funding.
-The tax deduction can reach up to 80% of the taxable income produced by employing the new equity funding.
+The tax deduction can reach up to 80% of the taxable income generated by the new equity w IP Box regime based on the nexus approach which allows 80% deemed deduction on qualifying profits from the business use of qualifying IP

-- Attractive Tonnage Tax (TT) regime to ship owners, managers and charters
+- Attractive Tonnage Tax (TT) regime for ship owners, managers and charterers

-- Capital gains exempt from tax (except for capital gains arising from disposing real estate situated in Cyprus)
+- Capital gains are exempt from tax (except for capital gains arising from the disposal of immovable property located in Cyprus)

-- No taxes on entry, reorganisations and exit
+- No taxes on entry and on qualifying reorganisations

 - Carry forward of tax losses for five years

-- Dividend income and interest income exempt from tax for nondomiciled individuals taking up tax residency in Cyprus
+- Dividend income and interest income are exempt from SDC for non-domiciled individuals taking up tax residency in Cyprus

 - Possibility to obtain Cyprus tax residency by spending only 60-days in Cyprus (subject to conditions)